MakerSpace10/A.T.L.A.S.-Arduino/README.md

 The rest of the code (and use of the two different functions) is in the "Code/Stepper" folder.

 ### Balancing
 For the robot to balance on it's own: it needs a special controller called a P.I.D.
 Controller.
 P.I.D. stands for Proportional-Integral-Derivative.
 There is a lot of complicated math to it.
 To put it Layman's terms: it takes the angle we are leaning at, compares it to the angle we want to be at (0 degrees for straight up), to find out how drasticly we need to move to get there and not fall over.
 Use these guides: [Hackster.io](https://www.hackster.io/marketingmanagerofdattabanur/arduino-self-balancing-robot-e23f9c), [What is a P.I.D.
-Control](https://www.youtube.com/watch?v=wkfEZmsQqiA), and the PID Explaination PDF to understand the concepts better.
+Control](https://www.youtube.com/watch?v=wkfEZmsQqiA), [PID Control - A brief introduction](https://www.youtube.com/watch?v=UR0hOmjaHp0), and the PID Explaination PDF to understand the concepts better.
 Each robot will be built differently, so the P.I.D. variables will need to be tweaked.
 The general ideas will always be present.

 The P.I.D. library in this example is the [PID_v1](https://github.com/br3ttb/Arduino-PID-Library/tree/master).
 I found it to be simple and easy to use.
 Please note that you need to manually download the library from the repository, and upload it to the Arduino IDE.